KevinVitale/SwiftSDL/README.md

 Because these are member functions, you're able to call them on `Optional` instances of `SDLPointer<SDLType>`, foregoing the need to constantly be checking for `nil`.

 #### `result(of:)`
-This function is does a great job of squashing multiple concerns into a single function call.
+This function does a great job of squashing multiple concerns into a single function call.

 ```swift
 let renderer: Renderer? = /* provided elsewhere */